The neonatal intensive care unit (NICU) staff are vital not only to

-When you are with your infant's doctor or nurse, ask whatever questions you have about your infant's health and care; the NICU staff
+When you are with your infant's doctor or nurse, ask whatever questions you have about your infant's health and care.
+The NICU staff

-understand that this is all new to you.
+understands that this is all new to you.
 It's a good idea to keep a running list

 of written questions to refer to when you're on the unit.

 Expect the NICU to be both a stressful place for you and a stressful

 place for the staff to work.
 Events on the NICU can unfold quickly, and

 communication can sometimes suffer.
 With this in mind, be prepared for any of the following problems:

 If you encounter communication problems on the NICU:

 Sarah Marshall, MD - Family Medicine

 & Kimberly Dow, MD, FRCPC - Neonatology